 You pay no tax on investment earnings (if you are over 60 years of age) and within certain rules, you can vary the amount you draw depending on your changing needs and how your investments are performing.
 You can even make lump sum withdrawals if you need them.

-However, the catch is that your income is not guaranteed - if the markets underperform, you could find yourself earning less than you anticipated.
+However, your income is not guaranteed - if the markets underperform, you could find yourself earning less than you anticipated.

 What's the right combination?

 You could divide your super income stream into an account-based pension and annuity.
 This would give you a guaranteed base income, with the opportunity to see your super balance grow.

 You could also take some of your super as a lump sum payment to pay off debts, while using the rest to fund a long-term income stream.